 The Government take this issue very seriously.
 The Government Equalities Office carries out various studies to encourage women into this sector.
 We know that there are disparities in gender representation in some sector subject areas.
 Women still account for, respectively, 6% and 8% of starts in construction, planning and the built environment and in engineering and engineering technologies.
 This is a space in which we are working very hard.
 We continue to consult business and I know that my Cabinet colleagues are also working on this issue.

 We are determined to tackle geographic inequality and level up our country.
 The Equality Hub will look at the data to identify the real barriers that are holding people back.

 I thank my right hon.
 Friend for that answer.
 She will be aware that people in Cornwall have for far too long faced a disadvantage of opportunity because of our geography.
-Will she ensure that among all the loud political noise at this time, levelling up geographical inequalities will remain at the heart of this Government’s agenda?
+Will she ensure that amid all the loud political noise at this time, levelling up geographical inequalities remain at the heart of this Government’s agenda?

 I agree.
 It is vital that we level up across the country and make sure that someone’s postcode does not dictate their life chances.
 As I saw when visiting Cornwall’s growing lithium mining industry last week, there are real opportunities to level up and help Cornwall to grow economically and benefit all the people of that great county.

 BAME Women: Covid-19